 - Distributed rendering: Improved speed of rendering and light

-Head To Head Comparison Between Cinema 4d and v-ray (Infographics)
+Head To Head Comparison Between Cinema 4d and V-ray (Infographics)

-Below is the top 8 difference between Cinema 4d vs v-ray
+Below is the top 8 difference between Cinema 4d vs V-ray

-Key Differences Between Cinema 4d and v-ray
+Key Differences Between Cinema 4d and V-ray

 Both are popular choices in the market; let us discuss some of the major differences.

-V-ray found to be critical in deep understanding but found to be easy for a start.
+V-ray was found to be critical in deep understanding but found to be easy to start.
 On the surface, V-ray offers pre-made materials along with other basic plugins.
 But the depth of understanding you can grasp when working on lighting and materials is very robust.
 With every update, the renders become better, and V-ray offers improvement options for enhancing quality.
 On the other hand, Cinema 4D provides a modular system for designing a 3D software solution and is easy to learn and master.
 The core application provides functions for creating images and animations.
-It offers both great tools and enhancements to use immediately, and a peek into the foundations for the future.
+It offers great tools and enhancements to use immediately and a peek into the foundations for the future.
 It is chosen for its fast, easy workflow and rock-solid stability.

-Cinema 4d vs v-ray Comparison Table
+Cinema 4d vs V-ray Comparison Table

 Below is the 8 topmost comparison